Tenge Law Firm

 - Construction: A general contractor is responsible for job site safety.
 Subcontractor actions, heavy equipment operators, and defective equipment can cause or contribute to injuries.
 Architects are responsible for injuries caused by defective design and site planning.

-- Premises accidents: Owners, lessors, maintenance, and security contractors are liable for injuries caused by premises conditions, pool safety, and maintenance issues or failure to warn of known hazards.
+- Slip and fall accidents: Owners, lessors, maintenance, and security contractors are liable for injuries caused by premises conditions, pool safety, and maintenance issues or failure to warn of known hazards.

 What Kind of Damages Can an Injured Person Recover?